jfasch/jfasch-home/trainings/material/soup/unittest-gtest-cmake-screenplay.rst

   * Use distro's package manager

     * This is what we will do here
-    * Installed it already in :doc:`basics-screenplay`
+    * Installed it already in :doc:`unittest-gtest-basics-screenplay`

 Installed: to be found in Standard Paths
 ----------------------------------------